 Go Inside the Towering Black Church

 Do you love churches as much as we do?
 Even if you’re not a cathedral fan, don’t miss the inside of the Biserica Neagra or the Black Church.
-It stands tall in the old town, just in the western corner of the main Council Square, and can be seen as a dominating figure in the Brasov skyline.
+This is a must for things to do in Brasov.
+The church stands tall in the old town, just in the western corner of the main Council Square, and can be seen as a dominating figure in the Brasov skyline.

 The gothic Black Church was constructed in the early 15th century and has the distinction of being the largest church in Romania.
 It also boasts a 7 ton church bell, also the biggest in the country.
 The name comes from the blackening of the walls which occurred during the fire of 1689, necessitating a bit of an interior makeover.
 Though not the most resplendent of interiors, popping inside the church is worth the 9 lei entry fee.
 There is a vastness and a beautiful baroque look inside that makes the Black Church very intriguing.
 There’s also a massive 4,000 pipe organ to check out, or to listen to during concerts (held thrice weekly in the summertime).
 Please note you cannot take photos inside the church.